Aitslab/Covid19/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-This repo accompanies our paper "English dictionaries, gold and silver standard corpora for biomedical natural language processing related to SARS-CoV-2 and COVID-19".
+# Repo for "English dictionaries, gold and silver standard corpora for biomedical natural language processing related to SARS-CoV-2 and COVID-19".

-It contains
+This repo accomanies the paper and contains
 - COVID-19-related dictionaries that can be used with the [EasyNER](https://github.com/Aitslab/EasyNER.git) pipeline or other tools for dictionary-based Named Entity Recognition.
 - Code to expand the dictionaries
 - Partial Lund Annotated-CORD-19 silver standard corpus and code and instructions to recreate the entire corpus